New Student Orientation

 Biological Sciences students are encouraged to work with advisors in the Office of Undergraduate Biology (OUB) on academic planning and programs related to the major.

-If you have general questions or concerns, please email Student Services.
+If you have general questions or concerns, please email AS-Student Services.

 Please be aware that we will respond only to your Cornell e-mail address.